criwe/t3_linkfree/README.md

 # Installation

-- Use the extension manager to installt this extension
+- Use the extension manager to install this extension
-- continue with "usage"!
+- Continue with "usage"!

 # Usage